d3gh3tpr0/Hybird-Project/README.md

 #### **Description about function** ####

-1. Login: code will write in api/user.go
+1. Login: code will be written in api/user.go
-2. GetUserInfo: code will write in api/user.go (send request with jwt token which all function in token/*.go)
+2. GetUserInfo: code will be written in api/user.go (send request with jwt token which all function in token/*.go)